 Annual tuition fees

-In French public institutions of higher education, the State assumes most of the training fees (an average of €10,000 per student per year).
+In French public higher education institutions, the State assumes most of the training fees (an average of €10,000 per student per year).

 Initial one-off costs

-When you first begin university life there will be some one-off costs to consider.
+When you start university life, there are a number of one-off costs to consider.

 Stamp ANAEM (stay permit) | €60 |